bedbad/pyimps/README.md

 ```

 ## Usage
+Use it on a) source.py file b) any module name (main.suba.subb) in sys.path and current path

-A complex project like torch will give something like this
+A complex project like tensorflow will give something like this
 ```
 pyimps tensorflow
 ```